 At the time of his arrest last month, Chronicle policies did not ban participation in demonstrations.
 The paper’s ethics policy stated that “The Chronicle does not forbid employees from engaging in political activities but needs to prevent any appearance of any conflict of interest.”

-In a statement published yesterday, Noor wrote, “Since my job was writing about personal technology, not politics and war, I saw and see no conflict of interest.”
+In a statement published yesterday, Norr wrote, “Since my job was writing about personal technology, not politics and war, I saw and see no conflict of interest.”

 Since Noor’s suspension, management has twice made modifications to the ethics policy.
 The most recent “clarification” imposed a “strict prohibition against any newsroom staffer participating in any public political activity related to the war.”

 The official line from the Chronicle is that Norr was suspended and then fired because he had allegedly falsified his time card.
-But according to unnamed sources within the Chronicle interviewed by the San Francisco Examiner there was only one reason and that was politics.
-Not only had Norr protested the invasion of Iraq but he was also outspoken on the Israeli-Palestinian issue.
+But according to unnamed sources within the Chronicle interviewed by the San Francisco Examiner, there was only one reason, and that was politics.
+Not only had Norr protested the invasion of Iraq, but he was also outspoken on the Israel-Palestine issue.

 Norr joins a growing number of journalists who have lost their jobs or columns due to their views on war.